 Alayne Adams joins Georgetown's Department of International Health after six years in Bangladesh where she held the positions of Senior Social Scientist in the Division of Health Systems and Population Studies at the International Centre for Diarrhoeal Disease Research (icddr,b), Professor at the James P. Grant School of Public Health, BRAC University, and Director of the School's Center for Urban Equity and Health.
 Her research interests include urban health systems, community engagement, urban nutrition, health equity, and the social determinants of health.
 Prior to joining icddr,b, Dr. Adams served as Executive Director of the Joint Learning Initiative on Children and HIV/AIDS, global research to policy collaboration involving a network of over 300 individuals representing international and bilateral agencies, NGOs, foundations and academic institutions.
 Between 1997-2004, she was Assistant Professor at Columbia University's Mailman School of Public Health.
 A Commonwealth Scholar, Dr. Adams earned her MPH and PhD at the London School of Hygiene and Tropical Medicine.

 Peter Bachrach is an adjunct instructor in the Department of International Health at Georgetown University School of Nursing & Health Studies.
 He specializes in health planning and financing and has other interests in health policy and sector reform, strategic program planning, sector resource management, and monitoring and evaluation.
-Before joining the Georgetown faculty, he worked for more than 30 years as associate director of health programs for an international NGO and as a freelance consultant.
+Before joining the Georgetown faculty, he worked for more than 35 years as associate director of health programs for an international NGO and as a freelance consultant.
 He has lived in Cameroon and Mali and has consulted for multilateral and bilateral aid agencies, government ministries, and non-governmental organizations in 35 countries in Africa as well as in Southeast Asia.
 He was previously an adjunct professor in the School of International and Public Affairs at Columbia University.
 He has an MA from the University of Wisconsin-Madison.

 In March 2017, Dr. Bouey was renewed as the Susan H. Mayer Professor in Health Equity.
 Click here to learn more about Dr. Bouey's research in China and Washington, DC.

-Willy De Geyndt holds a PhD degree from the Program in Hospital and Health Care Administration at the University of Minnesota, an MS degree from the School of Management at the University of Minnesota, a BA in education from his native country Belgium, Fulbright scholar in the US and certificate from the Sorbonne University in Paris.
-He is currently an adjunct professor in the Department of International Health at Georgetown University School of Nursing & Health Studies, and consultant to the World Bank and the RAND Corporation.
-Prior to his present appointment, he served as lead public health specialist at the World Bank, adjunct professor at the George Washington University School of Public Health and Health Services, and associate professor at the School of Public Health of the University of Minnesota.
-His most recent analytic work and publications deal with noncommunicable diseases, the relationship between obesity and diabetes, applying research methods to health care services delivery and leadership and management.
+Willy De Geyndt holds a PhD degree from the School of Public Health and an MS degree from the School of Management both at the University of Minnesota, a BA in education from his native country Belgium, a Fulbright scholar in the US (New York State University) and a certificate from the Sorbonne University in Paris.
+He is currently an adjunct professor in the Department of International Health at Georgetown University School of Nursing & Health Studies, and a frequent consultant to the World Bank and bilateral agencies.
+Prior to his present appointment, he served as lead health specialist at the World Bank, adjunct professor at the George Washington University School of Public Health, and associate professor at the School of Public Health of the University of Minnesota.
+His most recent analytic work and publications deal with autonomy of public hospitals in developing countries, pandemics preparedness and response, and applying research methods to health care services delivery.
 His previous publications analyzed a wide range of health and development issues with a special interest in measuring and improving the quality of care.

 E. Hazel Denton is a population economist with an MA and PhD from Harvard University.
-Her 20 years at the World Bank included development of projects in health and population policy.
+Her 20 years at the World Bank included development of projects in health and population policy in Nigeria and Yemen.
 This followed a wide-ranging career including teaching (Harvard Business School and the Johns Hopkins School of Advanced International Studies), and government (National Security Council and Congressional Budget Office) with a particular focus on foreign assistance.
-She has been teaching at Georgetown for over 10 years.
+She is an adjunct professor in the Department of International Health at Georgetown University's School of Nursing and health studies, and has been teaching at Georgetown for over 15 years.